5k3105/Trans-Player-Desktop/README.md

 Download link: https://www.dropbox.com/s/sipivrhekvx30cc/translationplayer.zip?dl=0

-It's still beta but it does the basics which is: play the video and follow the transcript.

 ![ScreenShot](2015-02-28_210645.png)

 You can jump around the video by clicking on a line in the Transcript list (center).
 While the video is playing, the current transcript line is highlighted, following along with the video.